qmlbook/qmlbook/en/ch10/index.rst

 .. literalinclude:: src/basic-playback/main.qml
     :start-after: M1>>
     :end-before: <<M1

-In addition to the video playback demonstrated above, the example also contains a small snippet of code for disabling the screen saver.
-This prevents the video to be interrupted.
-This is achieved by setting the ``screenSaverEnabled`` property of the ``ScreenSaver`` element to ``false``.
-The ``ScreenSaver`` element is available through the ``QtSystemInfo 5.0`` API.

 Basic operations such as altering the volume when playing media is controlled through the ``volume`` property of the ``MediaPlayer`` element.
 There are other useful properties as well.
 For instance, the ``duration`` and ``position`` properties can be used to build a progress bar.
 If the ``seekable`` property is ``true``, it is even possible to update the ``position`` when the progress bar is tapped.
 The example below shows how this is added to the basic playback example above.